MinhTran12/profile/markdown/projects/avocado-connect.md

 ## Design and Prototyping

 After deciding on our core dataset, we began designing the user interfaces and the visualization of the data.
-Some simple sketches were made at first, and as the team discussed among ourselves, diagrams and then wireframes were developed and further refined them along the way.
+Some simple sketches were made at first, and as the team discussed among ourselves, diagrams and wireframes were developed and further refined along the way.

 Some ideas were scrapped later during development, such as having our interface behave like a storyboard as users scroll down the application, with airplanes and ships as part of the graphs to emulate the avocado trade.
-In the end we opted for a dashboard design instead as we prioritized the users' speedy knowledge acquisition.
+In the end we opted for a dashboard design instead as we **prioritized the users' speedy knowledge acquisition**.

-Other ideas were kept, with one primary example being a map of the US with dynamic avocado icons in which their pits change color based on the price/amount of avocados at the given time.
+Other ideas were kept, with one primary example being **a map of the US with dynamic avocado icons** in which their pits change color based on the price/amount of avocados at the given time.
+The rest of the features were straightforwards: based on the dataset, we wanted the users to be able to **differentiate between organic and non-organic avocados**, and that they can **compare the stats of specific cities at specific times** if they so choose.

 <div class="double-img">
     <img src="images/avocado-connect/simple-sketches.png">